CptGummiball/whitelister/README.md

 # Enable or disable notifications for new applications
 notifications:
   enabled: true

+# Using the API instead of internal frontend
+use_api: false

 # Optional URL for server rules
 # If set, the URL will be displayed as a hyperlink instead of showing the rules from rules.yml